Ivorforce/NumDot/docs/how-to-use/getting_started.rst

 Common Operations
 -----------------
 NumDot supports a wealth of operations on arrays.
+You will find most functions in the global class :ref:`nd <class_nd>`:.
 Here are a few examples:

 .. code-block:: gdscript